Find Affordable College Courses

 Hanover, NH

-Our 2023 rankings named Dartmouth College the most popular school in New Hampshire for social sciences students working on their bachelor’s degree.
+Our analysis found Dartmouth College to be the most popular school for social sciences students who want to pursue a bachelor’s degree in New Hampshire.
 Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.

 Of the 450 students majoring in social sciences at Dartmouth, 53% are male and 47% are female.

-Out of the 12 schools in New Hampshire that were part of this year’s ranking, Southern New Hampshire University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Southern New Hampshire University is a great place for social sciences students working on their bachelor’s degree.
 SNHU is a very large private not-for-profit school located in the medium-sized suburb of Manchester.

 About 67% of the students majoring in social sciences at the school are women while 33% are male.